 - Equalization Aid

 - Net Option Funding

 - Allocated Income Tax

+- Community Achievement Plan Aid (see Appendix A for more information.)

-- Prior Year Correction (Any under-payment or over-payment of state aid from the prior year after data estimates are reconciled with actual data.)32
+- Prior Year Correction (Any under-payment or over-payment of state aid from the prior year after data estimates are reconciled with actual data.)33

 Figure 2 shows the basic concept of state aid (Needs - Resources = Equalization Aid).
-Net option funding, allocated income tax and retirement aid are components of available resources and are added back to equalization aid to determine the total state aid amount.
+Net option funding, allocated income tax and community achievement plan aid are components of available resources and are added back to equalization aid to determine the total state aid amount.
 The prior year correction is not part of the resources calculation; it is only added to equalization aid to determine total state aid.